bettermanlu/tensorforce4qr/README.md

 # tensorforce4qr
 tensorforce4qr is an implementation of a Query Reformulator(https://arxiv.org/abs/1704.04572) .
-It is based on a  Deep Reinforcement Learning framework tensorforce (https://github.com/reinforceio/tensorforce) Originally it is the project for UIUC(MCS-DS) CS410 course.
+It is based on a  Deep Reinforcement Learning framework tensorforce (https://github.com/reinforceio/tensorforce)

+Originally it is the project for UIUC(MCS-DS) CS410 course.
+As a team, this repository is just one implementation of our project, another implementation is located at https://github.com/YifanTian/tensorforce_QR.

+The lastest design document can be found at https://docs.google.com/document/d/10HiHWQJoQcBINGntWygAGJAYGHSVVygZz8eyetWnyHE/

+Our project video presentaiton can be found at https://mediaspace.illinois.edu/media/t/1_edr4fpp3

 ## Dependencies
 To run the code, you will need: